Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations

-{We present a new high-precision parametric strong lensing total mass reconstruction of the \Euclid Early Release Observations (ERO) galaxy cluster Abell 2390, at redshift $z = 0.231$.
+\abstract {We present a new high-precision parametric strong lensing total mass reconstruction of the \Euclid Early Release Observations (ERO) galaxy cluster Abell 2390 at redshift $z = 0.231$.
 We include in this analysis 35 multiple images from 13 background sources, of which 25 are spectroscopically confirmed thanks to observations from the Multi Unit Spectroscopic Explorer (MUSE), spanning a redshift range from $z$ = 0.535 to $z$ = 4.877.
-After fully reanalysing the MUSE spectroscopy, we combine it with archival spectroscopic catalogues allowing us to select 65 secure cluster members.
-This sample is further complemented with 114 photometric member galaxies, identified within the \Euclid VIS and NISP imaging down to magnitude $\HE$ = 23.
-We also measure the stellar velocity dispersions for 22 cluster members, in order to calibrate the Faber--Jackson relation and hence the scaling relations for the sub-halo mass components.
-We test and compare 11 total mass parametrisations of the galaxy cluster with increasing complexity.
-To do so, we employ the new parametric strong lensing modelling code \texttt{Gravity.jl}.
-Our best-fit total mass parametrisation is characterized by a single large-scale halo, 179 sub-halo components, and an external shear term.
+After fully re-analysing the MUSE spectroscopy, we combined it with archival spectroscopic catalogues, thus allowing us to select 65 secure cluster members.
+We further complemented this sample with 114 photometric member galaxies, identified within the \Euclid VIS and NISP imaging down to magnitude $\HE$ = 23.
+We also measured the stellar velocity dispersions for 22 cluster members in order to calibrate the Faber--Jackson relation and hence the scaling relations for the sub-halo mass components.
+We tested and compared 11 total mass parametrisations of the galaxy cluster with increasing complexity.
+To do so, we employed the new parametric strong lensing modelling code \texttt{Gravity.jl}.
+Our best-fit total mass parametrisation is characterised by a single large-scale halo, 179 sub-halo components, and an external shear term.
 The reference model yields a mean scatter between the model-predicted and observed positions of the multiple images of \ang{;;0.32}.
-We are able to quantify the systematics arising from our modelling choices by taking advantage of all the different explored total mass parametrisations.
-When our results are compared with those from other lensing studies, we notice an overall agreement in the reconstructed cluster total mass profile in the outermost strong lensing regime: the discrepancy in the innermost region of the cluster (few kiloparsec from the brightest cluster galaxy, where few or no strong lensing features are observed) could possibly be ascribed to the different data and modelling choices.} \keywords{Cosmology: observations – dark matter – Galaxies: clusters: individual (Abell 2390) – Gravitational lensing: strong - galaxies: dynamics and kinematics}
+We were able to quantify the systematics arising from our modelling choices by taking advantage of all the different explored total mass parametrisations.
+When comparing our results with those from other lensing studies, we noticed an overall agreement in the reconstructed cluster total mass profile in the outermost strong lensing regime.
+The discrepancy in the innermost region of the cluster (a few kiloparsecs from the brightest cluster galaxy, where few or no strong lensing features are observed) could possibly be ascribed to the different data and modelling choices.} \keywords{Cosmology: observations – dark matter – Galaxies: clusters: individual (Abell 2390) – Gravitational lensing: strong - galaxies: dynamics and kinematics}

 \titlerunning{Parametric strong lensing model of the galaxy cluster Abell 2390 from \Euclid and MUSE observations} \authorrunning{Abriola et al.}